dotnetrdf/docs/src/latest/developer_guide/SPARQL-Operators.md

 #### Apply()

-The `Apply()` method takes the arguments for the operator and applies the operator returning either the resulting value or throwing a `VDS.RDF.Query.RdfQueryException` if an error occurs.
+The `Apply()` method takes the arguments for the operator and applies the operator returning either the resulting value or throwing a <xref:VDS.RDF.Query.RdfQueryException> if an error occurs.